 The Quarter opened at Mumbai's newly restored Royal Opera House in October 2017, transforming the venue into a prominent culture and entertainment enclave.
 It consists of an outdoor restaurant, cocktail bar, cafe, and Live at the Quarter jazz club.
 This evocative "live listening environment" is richly decorated with beveled mirrors and sparkling chandeliers.
-It was co-founded by one of the people behind revolutionary BlueFrog (which has closed) and features local musicians plus top acts from abroad.
+It was co-founded by one of the people behind revolutionary BlueFrog (now closed) and features local musicians plus top acts from abroad.
 The programing is diverse, with genres extending beyond jazz.
 In addition, live music is not only curated but created.
 This happens by hosting artists in residence every fortnight, and collaborating with them to stage concerts.

-- Where: Mama Padmanand Marg, Girgaum, south Mumbai.
+- Where: Mama Padmanand Marg, Girgaum, South Mumbai.
 Phone: 83291-10638 (cell).